 5) Stand up, smile and look your best.
 That’s right – I said to dress up.
 “Why?
 They can’t even see me!”
 Well, the mere act of putting on your professional best can get you in a better mindset.
 The potential employer does not have visual clues to judge you by over the phone.
 You want to sound as good as you look.
 By standing, you’re automatically in a better posture position.
 As for the smiling – it’s an old customer service trick that really does make a difference.
 For years, I worked for a company that had a call center.
 During their training, I overheard the advice about this again and again, and it really does hold true.
 If you’re frowning and talking, you’re grouchy.
 Is grouchy the vibe you want to give off?
 Of course not.

-P.S.
-Please share this post if you found it to be helpful.
+Thank you for reading!
+Please share if you found this post to be helpful.